 - See all the emergency room drama - how to watch Grey's Anatomy

 How we test VPN services

 When we test these services for our VPN reviews, we're looking for features, value, and clear and honest pricing.
 Free ways to learn more about a service - free plans, trial periods, refund periods - are important, and we also looked for companies which maintain your privacy when you sign up (no email address required, trials available without credit cards, Bitcoin available as a payment option).

 VPN performance is difficult to measure as there are so many variables, but we used multiple techniques to try and get a feel for each service's abilities.
 We use speed test tools to measure the latency, upload and download speeds for a distant connection (typically UK to US), repeated the test immediately with the VPN turned off, and looked at any changes.
 We follow this up with a much shorter connection (such as UK to Netherlands) to see a more typical peak performance.

 VPNs will always give you a new IP address, but some services may have DNS or other leaks which give clues about your identity.
 We visited IPLeak.net and other privacy sites to look for problems.

-In terms of the client and interface, we were looking for good server selection tools (by country, region, server, speed, with filters, a Favourites system, perhaps with server load or ping time displayed), with plenty of configuration options, but also a client which stays out of the way until it's needed.
+In terms of the client and interface, we're looking for top VPN server selection tools (by country, region, server, speed, with filters, a Favorites system, perhaps with server load or ping time displayed), with plenty of configuration options, but also a client which stays out of the way until it's needed.

-Finally, we weighed up these individual factors, came up with an overall score, and narrowed these down to the 10 best VPNs around.
-All the software in the top five scored at least 70 points out of 100.
+Finally, we weigh up these individual factors, came up with an overall score, and narrow these down to the best VPNs around.